jbukoski/PotentialNaturalRegeneration/README.md

 ### Boundary for the spatial domain
-1. The Fagan polygons seem to cover the band of latitudes from +25 to -25, excluding temperate forest data keeping only humid tropical forests. :checkbox: Should we focuss **in tropical and subtropical forest ecosystems** (the same boundary for the Pablo's paper in the current CIFOR project).
+1. The Fagan polygons seem to cover the band of latitudes from +25 to -25, excluding temperate forest data keeping only humid tropical forests. :black_square_button: Should we focuss **in tropical and subtropical forest ecosystems** (the same boundary for the Pablo's paper in the current CIFOR project).
 1. Within that overall spatial domain, **we will also need to define the areas that**:
-    1. :checkbox: were available for forest regeneration 20 years ago (or at the beginning of the Fagan time-series) (this is used to generate the non-regeneration random points);
+    1. :black_square_button: were available for forest regeneration 20 years ago (or at the beginning of the Fagan time-series) (this is used to generate the non-regeneration random points);
     1. I think **we do not want stratified random sampling** at this time.
 Let's try the random sampling functionality in GEE and see how it goes.
-    1. :checkbox: We also need a definition of 'available for regeneration': That would include agriculture and pasture for sure.
+    1. :black_square_button: We also need a definition of 'available for regeneration': That would include agriculture and pasture for sure.
-    1. :checkbox: We also need a definition of non-potentially restorable: Urban, water, wetlands, native grasslands, etc;
+    1. :black_square_button: We also need a definition of non-potentially restorable: Urban, water, wetlands, native grasslands, etc;
-    1. :checkbox: that are available for forest regeneration now (this is used for the predictions);
+    1. :black_square_button: that are available for forest regeneration now (this is used for the predictions);
-    1. :checkbox: It would be good to discuss with Hawthorne as well which year would be the best to measure forest cover; **[This seems to have already defined/solved on  Matt's data section](#Matt-s-data)**.
+    1. :black_square_button: It would be good to discuss with Hawthorne as well which year would be the best to measure forest cover; **[This seems to have already defined/solved on  Matt's data section](#Matt-s-data)**.
     1.  :question: how to measure restorable and non-restorable areas.
-    1. :checkbox: we need to decide what will be our "current" scenario and the best data for using in each variable as they may have different data of updates.
+    1. :black_square_button: we need to decide what will be our "current" scenario and the best data for using in each variable as they may have different data of updates.

 ### About layers